kdar/health/ccd/README.md

 CCD
 ---

 Decodes Continuity of Care documents.
 Very preliminary right now.
+The API is constantly changing.

 This library will try not to fail.
 The medical industry a lot of times fails to follow specifications perfectly.
 This will try to parse what it can.
 It can't help serious XML errors though.